Dadmatech/DadmaTools/README.md

 ```

 ### Loading Persian Word Embeddings
-download, load and using word embedding trained only by name
+download, load and using some pre-trained persian word embeddings

 dadmatools supports all glove,fasttext and word2vec formats
 ```python